apache/cloudstack-documentation/source/adminguide/systemvm.rst

    d.
 Memory usage check against a threshold – we use 'free' utility to get the used memory and compare that with the configured max memory usage threshold.

    e.
-Router template and scripts version check – is done by comparing the contents of the '/etc/cloudstack-release' and '/var/cache/cloud/cloud-scripts-signature' with the data given by management server.
+Router Template and scripts version check – is done by comparing the contents of the '/etc/cloudstack-release' and '/var/cache/cloud/cloud-scripts-signature' with the data given by management server.